Eagalon/no-cost-ai/adding-in-soon.md

 ## TODO LIST
 - Add more free websites/apis
-- Create a website alternative for ease of use
 - Fill in the remaining missing information for links
+- testing other websites and apis and adding in a list for the best current ones

 ---